dapplets/dapplets-near-example/README.md

 }
 ```

 Now we can use contract methods in the overlay modules.
 We can authorize the dapplet with the NEAR testnet wallet and save the data of the selected tweets to the smart contract.
-Also we see the saved data in the overlay.
+We can also see our saved data in the overlay.

 Uncommit all the commited code in the `./overlay/src/App.tsx`.
 Save changes and reload the Twitter page.

 ![image](https://user-images.githubusercontent.com/43613968/138758615-c3f396d9-a15f-4964-967a-d771d25b833a.png)

-The cherry on top will be the addition of the ability to view saved tweets without parsing new ones.
+A cherry on top will be the addition of the ability to view saved tweets without parsing new ones.
 To do this, it is enough to add the `Core.onAction` method to the `activate` in `./dapplet/src/index.ts` and pass the function of opening the overlay to it.

 ```typescript
 Core.onAction(() => this.openOverlay());